postmanlabs/labs-docs/src/pages/docs/postman/mock-servers/setting-up-mock.md

 After you select or create the request you want to mock, click the **Next** button.

-In the "Set up the mock server" tab, you can fill in mock server specific information:
+In the **Set up the mock server** tab, you can fill in mock server specific information:

 ![Set mock server configuration](https://assets.postman.com/postman-docs/mock-cnx-config-continued.png)